 EVENT DESCRIPTION NOTES None No programmed event.
 Standby On Turn Standby mode on.
 Standby Off Turn Standby mode off.
 Power Off Turn Power off. channel selection Select a channel from the Channel List.
 Use the number keys to enter the channel#. source selection Select an input.
 Use the number keys to enter the switcher# & slot#.
 ACON (Full) Perform an ACON (full) auto- convergence.
 ACON option is required.
 ACON (Touchup) Perform an ACON (touchup) auto- convergence.
 ACON option is required.
 ACON (Center Only) Perform an ACON (center only) auto- convergence.
 ACON option is required.
 Channels Up Switch to the next available channel from the Channel List.
-Cycles back to the first channel after the last channel is selected.
+Cycles back to the first channel after last channel is selected.
 Channels Down Switch to the prior available channel from the Channel List.
 Cycles to the last channel after the first channel is selected.
 Warmup Perform a warm-up sequence: 1) Turn Standby mode off (if on).
-2) Set Contrast to 30, Brightness to 50, HSize to 80, and VSize to 80.
+2) Set Contrast to 20%, Brightness to 50%, HSize to 80%, VSize to 80% and master static focus to 100%.
 3) Display white field for 15 min.
 4) Restore original display settings.
+Exit from warm-up occurs after 15 minutes or when the EXIT key is pressed.
+Other keys which stop warm-up are PROJ, , UTIL, CONV and RECALL.
+When warm-up stops, all original display settings are restored.

-^{} Only valid entries are accepted.
+\ Only valid entries are accepted.